Tuning Neural Network Models for Better Accuracy

 -

-Train and validate the new model.
+Train and evaluate the new model.
 From this process, we will want to compute and save the performance metrics of this model (i.e., one or more of: accuracy, precision, recall, etc.).

 -